saidelimam/portfolio/README.md

 - **Project Modals**: Detailed project information with snapshots and metadata
 - **Cinematic Background**: Rotating gradient background with animated light effects
 - **Dust Particles**: Floating purple particles with individual movement patterns
+- **Photography Gallery**: Lightbox with swipe navigation and keyboard controls
+- **Videography Gallery**: Click-to-play video grid with one video at a time

 ### Accessibility & SEO